Assistant Professor of Mechanical Engineering and Materials Science

-Leila Bridgeman will join Duke as an assistant professor of mechanical engineering and materials science on January 1, 2018.
+Leila Bridgeman joined Duke as an assistant professor of mechanical engineering and materials science on January 1, 2018.

 She received B.Sc. and M.Sc. degrees in Applied Mathematics in 2008 and 2010 from McGill University, Montreal.
 In 2016, she completed a Ph.D. in Mechanical engineering, also at McGill University.